LCSB-BioCore/GigaSOM.jl/docs/src/index.md

 ## Package Features

-- Maybe
+- Analysis and clustering of huge-scale flow cytometry data.
+- HPC-ready to handle very large datasets.
-- Make
+- Supports Julia `1.0`.
-- A List
-- Of The
-- Package Features
+- Load and transform `.fcs` data files accordingly.
+- GigaSOM algorithm maps high-dimensional vectors into a lower-dimensional grid.
+- Automatically determine the required number of cell populations using parallel computing.

 Check the [Background](@ref) section for some insights on the theory behind our package

-The [Tutorial](@ref) section provides a thorough guide explaining how to get started using GigaSOM.
+The [Tutorial](@ref) section provides a thorough guide explaining how to get started on GigaSOM.jl package.

 See the [Functions](@ref) section for the complete list of documented functions and types.